-The FMM associate degree program is also offered fully online (see fitnyc.edu/onlinelearning).
+The FMM associate degree program is also offered fully online (see fitnyc.edu/onlinelearning).The majority of major and related area electives are offered online for this major, but not all.
+Consult with FMM's faculty advisor for the online degree program.

-NOTE: All one-year AAS students must complete all requirements for the FMM one-year curriculum in residence as indicated above.
+NOTE: All one-year AAS students must complete all requirements for the FMM one-year curriculum in residence as indicated on this page.